-- Community organizations and religious groups often have volunteers who can help you with childcare, meals, or other daily needs.
+- community organizations, religious groups, and cancer advocacy groups often have volunteers who can help with childcare, meals, or other daily needs